 - Search: Nearly all registrars allow you to search for your preferred domain name and extension for free, but you occasionally may encounter one that charges a small fee.

 - Help: Many registrars give you free customer service help should you run into problems while trying to find your domain name and extension.
 However, a few registrars may charge you for a customer service call during the step of purchasing a domain name.

 - Domain privacy protection: This type of optional protection hides your personal information from public view in the WHOIS database.
 Without this protection, you could open yourself to spam and sales pitches.
 Such protection can cost almost $10 per year with some registrars, while others offer it for free.

 - Automatic renewal: If you worry that you will forget to renew your domain name in a year or two, some registrars allow you to set up an automatic renewal for free.
 A few registrars may charge you an extra fee to set up automatic renewal.
 If you miss your renewal date, some registrars may charge you a restart fee.

 - SSL certificate: Most registrars include the cost of the SSL certificate for free.
 However, some may charge you $5 per month or more for this feature, which is important to give your visitors the peace of mind of a secure connection.

 - Web hosting: This isn’t a hidden cost, but some registrars offer to serve as your web hosting service in addition to setting up your domain name.
 If you also want this add-on service, expect to pay $2 to $20 per month for a small website in addition to the annual cost of your domain name.
 Large sites could spend hundreds per month on hosting.

-The lack of hidden fees and the clear explanation provided for optional add-on costs is one of the reasons we like Hostinger so much for buying domain names and for web hosting services.
-Hostinger is a highly trusted entity that helps website owners receive great value and excellent service.
+The lack of hidden fees and the clear explanation provided for optional add-on costs is one of the reasons we like Bluehost so much for buying domain names and for web hosting services.
+Bluehost is a highly trusted entity that helps website owners receive great value and excellent service.